 - Would they prefer a burial or cremation? - Would they want a religious service? - What would their preference for music or readings be? - Who is it important to invite to the funeral? - Did they have a preferred venue for the wake or post-funeral gathering? - What type of flowers (if any) would they prefer?

-The cost of a funeral
+The cost of dying

-According to a 2022 SunLife report , the average cost of a funeral is £8,864, down 4.3% since 2020.
+According to a 2024 SunLife report,^{1} the average cost of dying has reached a record high of £9,658.